RSdropin/RSdropinUK/code_of_conduct.md

 # Code of Conduct

-RSdropinUK is a community event intended for education and collaboration in the research software community.
+RSdropinUK is a community activity intended for education and collaboration in the research software community.

 We value the participation of each community member and want our participants and volunteers to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout our drop-in sessions and associated activities.